DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/README.md

 </table>

 <h2>Bug Reports and Typos</h2>
-Should a player encounter what they believe to be a bug or typo (spelling/grammar error) during their viewing of "Birdcage of Horrors", it's asked that they please share their findings by <a href="https://github.com/DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/issues/new">submitting a new issue</a>.
+Should a user encounter what they believe to be a bug or typo (spelling/grammar error) during their viewing of "Birdcage of Horrors", it's asked that they please share their findings by <a href="https://github.com/DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/issues/new">submitting a new issue</a>.